Iran's supreme leader criticizes U.S. policies toward Tehran

-BEIRUT Iranian Supreme Leader Ayatollah Ali Khamenei lashed out on Sunday at U.S. President Donald Trump's administration and what he characterized as its hostility to the Islamic Republic.
+BEIRUT (Reuters) - Iranian Supreme Leader Ayatollah Ali Khamenei lashed out on Sunday at U.S. President Donald Trump's administration and what he characterized as its hostility to the Islamic Republic.

 "This inexperienced group has not recognised the people and leaders of Iran," he said, according to the website for state TV.
 "When they get hit in the mouth, at that time they'll know what's going on."